skydiving-nono/gibgen/README.md

 Quick Start
 -----------

-* Replace this text with instructions on how to execute your program
+* To execute this program:
+	* compile program by calling 'javac gibgen.java' inside the directory of program from the command line
+	* program should compile without error
+	* after program has been compiled, run command 'java gibgen "your text here"'
+	* replace "your text here" with the text you want scrambled; be sure to use quotation marks!

-* What programming language did you use?
-See [here](http://ideone.com/) for the supported ones.
+* Java is the programming language used for this application.
-* Also tell us anything else the reviewer should know about your code
+*
+* To call a text file as an argument into the program:

 Coding Questions